ratfactor/HummingJay/README.markdown

 This example is unrealistically tiny.
 But it is perfectly valid and shows the two basic elements of creating an API with HummingJay: creating Resources ("Foo") and defining URI paths ("/foo") to resolve to those classes - also known as "routing".

 Look in the source at the heavily commented `demo/index.php` file for a much more thorough example of creating resources.
+See "Running Tests/Demo" below for more about the Demo.

 ## Routing